Coalfire-Research/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --SearchMemory FF E4 false false false false true` Search for bytes FF E4 excluding only OS dlls.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 3: `ERC --SearchMemory 1 HelloWorld` Search for the ASCII string HelloWorld.

+`--Dump`
+Dumps the contents of process memory to the log and a file in the working directory.
+Takes a hex start address and a hex number for number of bytes to be read.
+&nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --Dump 0x63428401 0x30`

 `--ListProcesses`
 The list processes option takes no parameters and simply lists all visible processes on the machine.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --ListProcesses`